u-2018/LC-API/README.md

 </Project>
 ```

+It is vital that you change the `NETCODE_PATCHER_DIR` property to the location of your local NetcodeWeaver installation.

-Also ensure your Assembly CSharp is set `Publicize="true"` in the .csproj file to ensure it gets publicized.
+Ensure your Assembly CSharp is set `Publicize="true"` in the .csproj file to ensure it gets publicized.

-Once you have these done, you will be able to properly build the solution.
+Once you have completed these steps, you will be able to properly build the solution.

 # Features
 AssetBundle loading - Put asset bundles in BepInEx > Bundles and load them using BundleAPI.BundleLoader.GetLoadedAsset